sogis/gretl/README.md

 ### S3 tests
 Instead of using a mocking library we to some real world testing with S3.
 Therefore a bucket must exist and the access key and secret key must be known.
 The keys used for CI belong to the user `gretl` (group: `gretl-group`, policy: `gretl-s3`).

+### Github Action
+The pipeline cannot run parallel since some tests write to S3 buckets.
+If something goes wrong they need to be cleaned manually (needs to be fixed...).

 ## Release management / Versioning

 It uses a simple release management and versioning mechanism: Local builds are tagged as `2.2.9999`.
 Builds on Github Action will append the build number, e.g. `2.2.230`.
 Major version will be increased after "major" changes.
 After every commit to the repository a docker image will be build and pushed to `hub.docker.com`.
 It will be tagged as `latest` and with the build number (`2.2.230`).